fventuri/gr-sdrplay3/README.md

 This module requires SDRplay API V3.X.

-The latest API/HW driver can be downloaded from SDRplay here: https://www.sdrplay.com/linuxdl2.php
+The latest API can be downloaded from SDRplay here: https://www.sdrplay.com/api

 The SDRplay API/HW driver should be installed before this module is built.